JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/standardlibrary.md

 ## Random

 The last package that we will describe in more detail is the [Random](https://docs.julialang.org/en/v1/stdlib/Random/) package.
 This package provides more functionality for generating random numbers in Julia.
 The package allows setting the seed for the random generator using the `seed!` function.
-The `seed!` function can be used to create a reproducible code  that contains randomly generated values
+The `seed!` function is used to create a reproducible code that contains randomly generated values.

 ```@repl rand
 using Random